 The first two pages, I set aside for my index.
 There are 100 sheets (200 pages) in a Composition Notebook, so two pages is enough to record each sheet.
 I either don’t use the backs of sheets, or I use them to continue what is on the front, so I only number the sheets, not the pages.

 Why create an index?
-Because as you progress further into your writer’s notebook, you may have so much content, you forget where you put that list of funny things your third child said.
+Because as you progress further into your writer’s notebook, you may have so much content, you forget where you put that list of funny things your best friend said while playing baseball.
 With the index, you’ll be able to find it quickly.
-Now, you may not find the index to be useful for you, but I enjoy having it.
+The index gets filled in when you come up with ideas, not beforehand.
+For example, if on page 120 you came up with a some inspiration for a poem about fish, you go to your index and write page 120: Fish Poem.
+Once your notebook is full, you don’t have to thumb through the entire thing to find what you want.

 I number the first ten sheets or so, and then just keep up as I go.

 Oh, now the fun part!
-In fact, this is the first step in collecting seed ideas for writing!
 Find some decorations for the front and back cover of your writer’s notebook.
 Decorations that visualize you, your life, and have meaning for you.
 Here’s a few ideas:

 Don’t worry about filling up the entire notebook at once.
 I just laid down a few items on the front and cut up some words about mothers (from an extra print out I had of my DIY Gift for Mom idea!).
 As I go, I’ll add more decorations to the book, and perhaps even write about a few.